wpdavenport/Pario/README.md

 ## Installation

-	`gem install pario`
+        $ gem install pario
-	`brew install libgosu`
+        $ brew install libgosu

 * Gosu will automatically be installed when you install pario

 ## Getting Started